pwilczewski/twostep/README.md

-# Moving beyond next token prediction
+# Moving beyond next token prediction in LLMs
+In this repo I explore the limitations of next token prediction and explore alternatives.